Nitch2024/XenonRecomp/README.md

 ## Special Thanks

 This project could not have been possible without the [Xenia](https://github.com/xenia-project/xenia) emulator, as many parts of the CPU code conversion process has been implemented by heavily referencing its PPC code translator.
 The project also uses code from [Xenia Canary](https://github.com/xenia-canary/xenia-canary) to patch XEX binaries.

-## Example Windows Build with VS 2022

-1. Open a "Developer Command Prompt for VS 2022"
-2. Go to your clone folder
-3. Run the following command line: cmake -G "Visual Studio 17 2022" -T="ClangCL"
-4. Open XenonRecomp-ALL.sln in VS 2022